jkakar/dashi/README.md

 equivalent.

 If the query is empty or only contains a service, and more than one dashboard matches it, the list of relevant dashboards will be returned.
-If the `Content-Type` is `application/json` the service will return a JSON object for the matching dashboards.
-If the `Content-Type` is `text/html` the service will respond with an HTTP 404 if no match is found, perform a redirect if exactly one match is found, or a web page listing all matching dashboards.
+If the `Accept` header contains `application/json` the service will return a JSON object for the matching dashboards.
+If the `Accept` header contains `text/html` the service will respond with an HTTP 404 if no match is found, perform a redirect if exactly one match is found, or a web page listing all matching dashboards.

 ## Examples